 Table 2-4 shows the local files that NIS consults.
 Local files allow levels of control.
-For example, a program that calls getpwent(3C) to access /etc/passwd (a local file) first looks in the password file on your system; the NIS password file is consulted only if your system's password file contains a plus sign (+) entry (see passwd(4)).
+For example, a program that calls getpwent to access /etc/passwd (a local file) first looks in the password file on your system; the NIS password file is consulted only if your system's password file contains a plus sign (+) entry (see the passwd reference page).

-Table 2-4 Local Files Consulted by NIS
+Local Files Consulted by N